3M profit falls on charges, weakening demand

-Jan 24 (Reuters) - U.S. industrial conglomerate 3M Co MMM.N on Tuesday reported a fall in quarterly profit, as its move to stop production of 'forever chemicals' saddled the company with charges while softening consumer demand further hit its bottom-line.
+"The slower-than-expected growth was due to rapid declines in consumer-facing markets," Chief Executive Mike Roman said.

+"As demand weakened, we adjusted manufacturing output and controlled costs, which enabled us to improve inventory levels," he added.

-The St. Paul, Minnesota-based company reported a profit of 98 cents per share for the fourth quarter, down from $2.31 per share, a year earlier.
+The St. Paul, Minnesota-based company reported a profit of 98 cents per share for the fourth quarter, down from $2.31 per share, a year earlier, mainly on charges related to PFAS manufacturing exit.

+Sales in the quarter fell 6% to $8.1 billion.
+Excluding items, the company reported a profit of $2.28 per share compared to $2.45 per share a year earlier.

 (Reporting by Aishwarya Nair in Bengaluru Editing by Vinay Dwivedi)